infinum/dotnet-handbook/Best Practices/Clean Code.md

 This is expected behaviour, in `Main` method we create instances of `Apple` and `Orange` and assign them to a variable of type `IFruit`.
 This demonstrates substitutability, where objects of the subclasses (`Apple` and `Orange`) can be used interchangeably with objects of the superclass (`IFruit`) without affecting the behavior of the program.

-**Bad example** might involve one subclass behaving differently than another in a way that violates the contract defined by the superclass.
+**Bad example:** might involve one subclass behaving differently than another in a way that violates the contract defined by the superclass.

 ```c#
 public interface IFruit